Prompt engineering

 4. Number of people it took to build

-5. End it with the number of people visiting the Eiffel tour annually in the 1900's, the amount of time it completes a full tour and why so many people visit this place each year.
+End with the number of people visiting the Eiffel tour annually in the 1900's, the amount of time it completes a full tour and why so many people visit this place each year.

 Make your tour funny by including 1 or 2 funny jokes at the end of the tour.